Stochastic homogenization of the Keller-Segel chemotaxis system: Periodic approximation of the effective coefficients

-We now turn our attention to the question of numerically approximating the homogenized coefficients shown in \eqref{effect_coef}.
-Our approach here builds upon the periodic approximation method, proposed in \cite{BP2004}.
-Specifically, we apply a ``periodization'' procedure as follows.
+We now turn our attention to the problem of approximating the homogenized coefficients shown in \eqref{effect_coef} by means of a periodization procedure.
+The significance of such approximations is discussed in \cite{BP2004} and \cite{Ow2003}.
+Here, we build upon the methods developed in \cite{BP2004} and consider the following periodization procedure.

-We let $S_\rho=[0,\rho]$ for some $\rho>0$, and for each $\omega\in\Omega$ we consider the periodic functions
+We let $S_\rho=[0,\rho]^d$ for some $\rho>0$, and for each $\omega\in\Omega$ we consider the periodic functions